irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 We need to determine the set of edges and triangles that will be attached to the new vertex originated from the splitting vertex.

-As you can see in the last picture, the splitting plane can be used to separated the triangles in two partition sets.
+As you can see in the last picture, the splitting plane can be used to separate the triangles in two sets.
 One set containing the triangles that are above the plane and the other containing the triangles that are below the plane.

 In practice those partitions can be created by classifying the center of each triangle that contains the splitting vertex against the splitting plane.